abhimane012/Unix-Buffer-Cache-Scenario-Simulation/README.md

-# Unix-Buffer-Cache-Scenario-Simulation
+# Simulating algorithms getblk and brelse

-Program in C++ for getblk 5 Scenario Simulation
+# Program in C++ for getblk 5 Scenario Simulation

 # Buffer Cache